 No. It is in the public interest that we process your application before it can be granted.
 If you have not heard from us within 20 working days, get in touch.
 Contact us online if you applied through the UK welcome business website or use the details below:

 If your application is refused or licence revoked and you wish to discuss the matter please contact Waltham Forest Direct and ask for the street trading team.

 If you wish to appeal a decision of the council you may appeal to the local Magistrates' court within 21 days in accordance with S.30 London Local Authorities Acts 1990 to 2007.

 You may appeal the decision of a Magistrates' Court to the local Crown Court.

-We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Gov.uk gives advice on your consumer rights.
-From outside the UK contact the UK European Consumer Centre.
+If you wish to make a complaint you should contact the trader directly - preferably in the form a letter (with proof of delivery).
+If that doesn't work, if you're in the UK, Gov.uk gives advice on your consumer rights.
+From outside the UK, contact the UK European Consumer Centre.

 If you need further information, please contact: